 With any of these methods, requests for content no longer licensed through Elsevier will automatically be placed into a separate queue.
 Please use the Special Instructions/Notes field to indicate urgent requests.
 Articles will be sent as soon as possible.

-If UCSB Faculty have an urgent need for an Elsevier 2019 article, the Library will reimburse a direct purchase from Elsevier.
+If UCSB Faculty and Academic Appointees have an urgent need for an Elsevier 2019 article, the Library will reimburse a direct purchase from Elsevier.
 To be reimbursed, forward your confirmation of the ScienceDirect (Elsevier) order along with your name and home department to library-ill [at] ucsb [dot] edu (Interlibrary Loan).

 Search For an Open-Access Version